russellmatt66/imhd-CUDA/src/README.md

 # Directory Structure

 # Current Tasks
-(1) Add numerical diffusion at boundaries

-(2) Write the data out with GDS
+(1) Write the data out with GDS
+- Implement functionality to choose which data to write out for a given run
+- Also, maybe only write out data every hundred timesteps or so